prettymuchbryce/easystaras3/README.md

 	easyStar.calculatePath(startPoint:Point,endPoint:Point,calculationsPerFrame:uint);
 	easyStar.calculate();

-* The collision grid is a Vector containing rows of Vector.<uint>s where 0 is walkable and 1 is unwalkable.
+* The collision grid is a Vector containing rows of Vector uints where 0 is walkable and 1 is unwalkable.

 * EasyStar will dispatch an event if it finds your path, or if there is no possible path.